T0ngChen/medRCT/README.md

 mediators, including mediators that are not of primary interest but that are intermediate (exposure-induced) mediator-outcome confounders.

+## Statement of need:

+Causal mediation analysis generally seeks to investigate the extent to which the causal effect of an exposure on an outcome is mediated through intermediate variables.
+Natural (in)direct effects (Robins and Greenland 1992; Pearl 2001) were initially proposed as the estimands of interest in these analyses.
+Natural effects are defined based on cross-world counterfactuals (Robins and Richardson 2011) and their identifiability relies on a cross-world independence assumption.
+Given their reliance on cross-world counterfactuals, these effects have been criticized for not capturing the effects of interventions or policy measures that could be conducted in the real world (Naimi, Kaufman, and MacLehose 2014).
+Further, the independence assumption required can never be guaranteed, even in an experiment, and it renders the estimands unidentifiable in the common settings of exposure-induced mediator-outcome confounding and multiple mediators.
+However, in the context of multiple mediators, certain path-specific natural effects, also defined in terms of cross-world counterfactuals, can still be identified and may be of substantive interest (VanderWeele and Vansteelandt 2014).

+Interventional effects have been proposed as an alternative to address these limitations.
+Firstly, these effects can be shown to map to a hypothetical randomized trial that evaluates the impact of hypothetical interventions shifting the distribution of the mediators (Moreno-Betancur and Carlin 2018).
+Secondly, interventional effects remain identifiable in the presence of exposure-induced mediator-outcome confounding and multiple interrelated mediators of interest.

+The `medRCT` package implements the estimation of interventional effects that are defined explicitly as effects in a hypothetical randomized trial (the target trial) , as proposed by Moreno-Betancur et al. (2021).
+This assists with clarifying the research question and ensuring that the study findings are meaningful and relevant to policy and practice.
+In the target trial, the treatment strategies are specified to reflect hypothetical interventions targeting and thus shifting the joint mediator distribution.
+The `medRCT` package implements the estimation of interventional effects that correspond to effects of hypothetical interventions which:

+1.  shift the joint distribution of all mediators under exposure to that under no exposure

+2.  shift the distribution of a specific mediator under exposure, given confounders, to match the corresponding distribution under no exposure, independent of and without considering flow-on effects on other mediators,

+3.  shift the distribution of a specific mediator under exposure, given confounders, to match the corresponding distribution under no exposure, while considering flow-on effects on causally descendant mediators.

+`medRCT` estimates these interventional effects using a Monte Carlo simulation-based g-computation approach.
+It should be noted that this method can be computationally intensive and is sensitive to model misspecification, as all nuisance parameters are estimated via restrictive parametric models.

+Researchers should consider using `medRCT` when their ultimate goal for conducting mediation analysis is to examine the effects of hypothetical interventions targeting multiple, potentially interdependent mediators.

 ## Installation

 The `medRCT` package is not yet available on CRAN.
 You can install the